nilx/RASP/README.md

 Useful as a second workstation for:
 * business trips, on the hotel TV
+  (bring your HDMI cable, keyboard and mouse)
 * WFH without mixing work and home devices or in temporary location
 * disaster recovery

 TODO:
-* simplified icaclient download and install
-* rpi-update feedback
+* Firefox presets: allow citrix, don't remember paswords
 * Vidyo/NEXI web client
+* Slack client
 * bemp presets for wicd
-* Firefox presets: allow citrix, don't remember paswords
 * some VPN support
 * basic minimal LXDE style and essential shortcuts
 * unattended upgrades